WHAT IS AMERICORPS?

 WHAT IS KY READY CORPS?

-KY READY Corps is a Kentucky state-wide disaster readiness and resilience initiative, focused on helping communities and their vulnerable populations be more ready and resilient in case of a crisis, emergency or disaster.
+KY READY Corps is a Kentucky state-wide disaster readiness, resilience and response initiative, focused on helping communities and their vulnerable populations successfully respond to a crisis, emergency or disaster.
 KY READY Corps is funded through grants received from CNCS and overseen by Serve Kentucky in Frankfort, along with more than twenty additional AmeriCorps programs across the state.

-KY READY Corps partners with educational institutions, non-profit agencies that assist vulnerable populations, government agencies and volunteer organizations that act as service sites, placing our talented, service-conscious members in projects that help organizations withunmet needs in disaster services.
+KY READY Corps partners with non-profit and volunteer organizations, government and educational agencies that function as service sites, placing our talented, service-conscious members in projects that help them meet unmet needs in emergency and disaster services.
 Participation requires time and other committments from both the partner site and the AmeriCorps KY READY Corps member, but there is currently NO FINANCIAL COST to sites for hosting one or more of our members.

 WHO ARE KY READY CORPS MEMBERS?

-Our AmeriCorps members are college students or recent graduates from a wide range of academic disciplines, who choose to serve part-time, between 15 and 25 service hour per week, depending on the service slot (member service hours desired), which range from 300 single semester slot to 1200 for a full year of service.
-KY READY Corps members are volunteers committed to service, engaged in projects that are both direct service and capacity building and involve an aspect of readiness or resilience initiatives to help communities and vulnerable individuals become prepared for emergencies and disasters.
+Our AmeriCorps members are individuals and college students with a wide range of experience and from many academic disciplines, who choose to serve part-time, between 15 and 25 service hour per week, depending on the service slots of 300, 450 and 675 hours.
+KY READY Corps members are volunteers committed to service, engaged in projects that are both direct service and capacity building and involve an aspect of readiness, resilience or response initiatives to help communities and the vulnerable individuals in them, including response to the recent COVID-19 crisis.

 WHAT DO KY READY CORPS MEMBERS DO?